-You might be thinking, "Why would anyone want to camp in the winter?"
-The summer camping crowds have hibernated to their homes, making campgrounds more peaceful and the cold season is actually quite stunning.
-Trees have shed their leaves and rivers and lakes are frozen.
+You might be thinking people avoid camping in winter.
+But that isn't true.
+The summer camping crowds are hibernating in their homes making campgrounds more peaceful and they'll find that the cold season is actually quite stunning.
+Trees have shed their leaves and rivers and lakes may be frozen.
 Winter offers a different landscape and even when it snows, winter is a beautiful season that can be enjoyed outdoors.

-Need proof?
 People do love camping in the snow.
-But that's because they were prepared with the right equipment.
+But that's because they are prepared with the right equipment.
 The key to a successful winter camping trip is having the right gear and becoming an informed winter camper.
 Whether you are snowshoeing into the backcountry or car camping in cold weather, the right equipment will make winter camping enjoyable.
 These tips will help you prepare for a winter camping experience.

 01 of 09